khyateed/projecting-food-insecurity/README.md

 Unemployment rates were at a record low in 2019 before the pandemic started, and shot up significantly in 2020, as can be seen by the maps above, which show a large increase in unemployment rates across the country, and especially on the coasts.

 ### PoC Population Percentage by County, 2010 and 2018
-These maps aim to visualize which areas of the country whose populations are predominantly people of color.
+These maps help to visualize the areas of the United States whose populations are predominantly non-white.

 ![img](images/2010_chor_poc.png)
 ![img](images/2018_chor_poc.png)